kubedb/docs/docs/setup/install/kubedb.md

 KubeDB can be deployed via [ArgoCD](https://argo-cd.readthedocs.io/) using the [Helm chart support](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/) for `Application` resources.
 Deploy the following `Application` manifests in order to your ArgoCD cluster.

+Ready-to-use `Application` manifests for KubeDB and the rest of the AppsCode stack (e.g. `kubestash`, `kubevault`, `stash`, `panopticon`, `monitoring-operator`) are maintained in the [appscode/gitops](https://github.com/appscode/gitops/tree/2025-06/argocd/helm) repository.
+Install `ace-user-roles` and `license-proxyserver` first, then pick whichever component manifests you need from there.

 ### 1. Install `ace-user-roles`

 The `ace-user-roles` chart provisions the cluster roles required by KubeDB and related operators.
 Create the following ArgoCD `Application`: